kubermatic/docs/content/kubermatic/master/architecture/requirements/support_policy/supported_versions/_index.en.md

 KKP follows the Kubernetes release model and cycle, though for practical reasons releases are a bit delayed to ensure compatibility with Kubernetes.
 In general, the latest three minor versions of KKP are supported, i.e. 2.15, 2.14 and 2.13.
-With the release of a new minor KKP version, support for the oldedst supported KKP version is dropped.
+With the release of a new minor KKP version, support for the oldest supported KKP version is dropped.

 ## Kubernetes Version Policy